google/cadvisor/docs/storage/json.md

-# Exporting cAdvisor Stats to LogStash
+# Exporting cAdvisor Stats to JSON via TCP/UDP (LogStash, etc.)

 cAdvisor supports exporting stats as JSON over UDP or TCP.
 This can be used to send to a variety of services including Logstash.
 To use the JSON storage driver, you need to provide the additional flags to cAdvisor: